tobek/laminae/notes.md

 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
 - Some creature that responds to Creation and/or Destruction, to be used to test if exposure is too high.
 Maybe by those wizards that study the planes of pure C/D.
     - from something: "Canaries are extremely sensitive to ambient magic, and will mutate in the presence of cursed architecture.
 Grave-looters keep them as pets"
+    - CNC mutatorium or research outpost
 - some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?) if never used, stub-used in NGP
 - psychedelics (CGP)
 - "Somewhere in the ocean hundreds of miles north of the Shirerithian mainland there is a mountainous arctic island upon which thrives an emergent oracular techno-theocracy that calls itself the Shining Garden of Raikoth.
 Its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too wear the spiral."
 - sexual proclivities replace other tribal markers and are increasingly fractured
 - many sex partners but only one friend, good form to break up before making another, cheating, etc.
 - someone or a group famous for making works of art that convince the viewer to commit suicide. (you must be interviewed first and it's tailored?)
-(CGP if nowhere else - CGD LED NED)
+(CGP if nowhere else - CGD LED NED CNP)
 - exaltation of poverty
 - exercise: weirdtopia: pick a topic, imagine a utopia and dystopia on that topic, then think what weirdtopia would be (appealing but orthogonal)
     + requirement that everyone go through some kind of educational gauntlet (like the sexual weirdtopia at <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#nbGkPXNEDm856igNg>)